At this point, you should know and understand the value of content marketing to your business long term. But if not, read this article first.

 - They’re an out-of-the-box thinker.

-How to Hire the Right Content Manager for You
+How to Find the Right Content Manager for You

-Here are a few activities you consider adding into the hiring process for this role:
+Here are a few activities you should consider adding into the hiring process for this role:

 - Give them a poorly written blog draft and ask them to edit it.